Child-proofing tips for your holiday

-Craig Morrison, Southern Cross Travel Insurance CEO, says that claims as a result of childrens’ accidents and illnesses are very common over the summer break, and he is constantly surprised by the random nature of the incidents.
+Claims as a result of childrens’ accidents and illnesses are very common over the summer break.
 Typical injuries from accidents that happen both before departure and while on holiday include broken bones from trampoline or climbing equipment falls, grazes and injuries from bicycle tumbles, cut feet from going barefoot (coral cuts are quite common for example), and reactions to insect bites.

 Visit the doctor

-Before you get to the airport you should check with the airline about any luggage restrictions, especially if you intend to take a stroller or car seat for example.
+Before you get to the airport, check with the airline about any luggage restrictions, especially if you intend to take a stroller or car seat for example.

-It’s a good idea not to check in your stroller unless you plan to carry your child, as many airlines allow you to take your stroller all the way to the departure gate.
-They’ll check the stroller in at the gate and usually have it waiting for you when you get off the plane.
-Some airlines will even let you bring a small stroller on board if there is space.
+The airline can check the stroller in at the gate and usually have it waiting for you when you get off the plane.
+Some airlines will even let you bring a small stroller on board if there is space, or book a seat with a little more room for things like strollers or capsules.
 Once again, it pays to check with the airline in advance so there are no hassles at the airport.

 If you’re checking in a child’s car seat, cover it beforehand to protect it from the elements during loading and unloading.
-It can be as simple as a bin liner to stop the cloth getting damaged by rain.
+It can be as simple as using a bin liner to stop the cloth getting dirty or damaged by rain.

 The kids’ bags

-Also, kids touch everything and planes can carry a lot of unwanted germs, so it’s a great idea to take along some hand cleanser to minimize any risks.
+Anyone with kids will know they touch everything!
+Planes can carry a lot of unwanted germs, so it’s a great idea to take along some hand sanitizer or clean wipes to minimize any risks.

-While you’re at the airport and before you board, it’s a good idea to take your kids to the toilet in case there is a delay before takeoff.
-It’s also a good time to change babies into a fresh nappy if they need it.
+And not forgetting the obvious, before you board it’s a good idea to take your kids to the toilet in case there is a delay before take-off.
+Don’t forget to change baby into a fresh nappy if needed.

 On the plane

-So now you’re on the plane, and those precautionary measures should be kicking in where you might have had bored, hungry or over energized kids.
+So now you’re on the plane, those precautionary measures should be starting to pay off.
 Having said that, it never hurts to have a few extra tricks up your sleeve!

 - Pack some favourite snacks, in case the airline food doesn’t go down too well.
 Crackers, dried fruit and low sugar muesli bars are ideal.
-Full tummies often help kids nap!
+For older kids, popcorn, nuts and rice cakes could be helpful too.
+As you already know, full tummies often help kids nap, too!

 Of course when you’re on holiday, it’s important to make sure you exercise the same caution and focus on the safety of your kids as when you’re at home.